GrantStreetGroup/Plack-Middleware-Debug-RefCounts/README.md

 **WARNING:** Dumping certain variables may crash your process, because there is so much to dump.
 Look at the ref counts first to figure out what you want to dump, and try to work around any bizarre behaviors.

+## PLACK\_MW\_DEBUG\_REFCOUNTS\_ON\_CLEANUP

+A boolean, defaulting to `0`.

+If the PSGI application supports cleanup and this variable is true, then ref counting will happen during cleanup.
+This prevents rendering this refcount information in the debug panel.

 # PACKAGE VARIABLES